Sauber SHS C6: Returning again

 Roland Bassaler would again bring his SHS C6 chassis out of retirement for a second time in 1993, again to participate in the C2 class at the 24 Hours of Le Mans.
 The car was still outfitted with a 3.5L BMW I6, although the bodywork was radically different from how the SHS C6 had started life in 1982.
-Unfortunately the car would not finish due to an accident.
+The car would not finish due to an accident.
 In 1993, the Group C was cancelled, however, this car was last time entered by Roland Bassaler in the 24 Hours of Le Mans in 1994.
 The car, entered in the top LMP1/C90 class (including ex-Group C cars), was fitted with a 3.5L Ford Cosworth engine (the same as in 1982-1984), rebadged as Alpa LM (however, it was actually the same as 1993, except for the engine) and painted blue instead of red.
 The car retired after a suspension accident on the 64th lap.
-In 1995, the car didn't participate due to the final cancellation of Group C cars at Le Mans.
+In 1995, the car did not participate due to the final cancellation of Group C cars at Le Mans.
 In fact, the car was the oldest car to ever participate at the 24 Hours of Le Mans at the end of competition story.